Registering a death in 2024

 Authority for burial or cremation:

-You may also hear this referred to as the BD8 form which is the Department of Work and Pensions (DWP) code for it.
-This form is free and you may need it to inform the DWP of the death if the ‘Tell Us Once’ service is not offered by the registrar or it is not possible to use it because there is to be an inquest.
-If there is to be an inquest, you can either make an appointment with the registrar to obtain this form OR you can use the Coroner certificate to inform the DWP.
+You may also be given a BD8 form for the Department of Work and Pensions (DWP).
+This form is free and is used if the deceased was in receipt of a state pension or any other benefits.
+If there is to be an inquest, you can either make an appointment with the registrar to obtain this form OR you can use the coroner’s certificate to inform the DWP.

 Once the death has been registered, you can begin to arrange the funeral service with your chosen funeral director.